genomicsclass/leanpub/manuscript/monte_carlo.md

 ![Histogram of 1000 Monte Carlo simulated t-statistics.](images/R/monte_carlo-tmp-ttest_hist-1.png)

 So is the distribution of this t-statistic well approximated by the normal distribution?
-In the next chapter we will introduce quantile-quantile plots, which provide a useful visual inspection of how well one distribution approximates another.
+In the next chapter we will formally introduce quantile-quantile plots, which provide a useful visual inspection of how well one distribution approximates another.
 As we will explain later, if points fall on the identity line, it means the approximation is a good one.

 ```r